Support to commission, design, develop and deliver digital products for the care and support sector.

 Baring Foundation - Digital resource on arts activities in care homes Open

-Funded by a grant from the Baring Foundation, SCIE is curating a digital resource to support care home staff to engage residents in a range of arts activities.
+Funded by the Baring Foundation, SCIE produced a digital resource to support care home staff to engage residents in a range of arts activities.

 Department of Health – Personalisation in Care Homes Open

-Department of Health – Social Care TV and e-learning portfolio Open
+Department of Health – e-learning and Social Care TV portfolio Open

-For a number of years, the Department of Health has commissioned SCIE to develop a range of films and e-learning resources.
+For a number of years, the Department of Health has commissioned SCIE to develop a range of e-learning and video resources.
 Social Care TV now includes over 100 films which have recently been completely overhauled.
 Our key e-learning resources - including Safeguarding adults and MCA – have been updated.

 Department for Education – Blended learning on child neglect Open

-The Department of Health commissioned SCIE to develop a blended learning solution (e-learning plus face to face training) which SCIE is currently rolling out.
+The Department for Education commissioned SCIE to develop a blended learning solution.
 The course consists of an e-learning ‘primer’ and a scenario-based classroom event.
-The first pilot of this course was launched in 2015, delivered on SCIE’s own Learning Management System.
+The course is delivered on SCIE’s own Learning Management System.

 University of Birmingham – Organisational change in social care Open